CALIFORNIA EMPLOYER ADVISORY COUNCIL

 (i) the Executive Board by a majority vote of a quorum consisting of board members who are not parties to the proceeding;

 (iii) the court in which the proceeding is or was pending.
-Such determination may be made on application brought by this corporation or the agent or the attorney or other person rendering a defense to the agent, whether or not the application by the agent, attorney, or other person is opposed by this corporation.
+Such determination may be made on application brought by this organization or the agent or the attorney or other person rendering a defense to the agent, whether or not the application by the agent, attorney, or other person is opposed by this organization.

 SECTION 6.
 Limitations